What is the Fast Stochastic Indicator?

 The fast stochastic indicator (%K) is a momentum technical indicator that aims to measure the trend in prices and identify trend reversals.
 The indicator was developed by securities trader and technical analyst George Lane.

 The indicator is driven by two parameters: the lookback period and the smoothing parameter.
-The lookback period is the period over which the oscillator is calculated, and the smoothing parameter is the number of periods over which the moving average of the oscillator is calculated.
+The lookback period is the period over which the oscillator is calculated.
+The smoothing parameter is the number of periods over which the moving average of the oscillator is calculated.
 It is called an oscillator because the value of the indicator oscillates between 0 and 100.
 It can be computed as follows:

 - C = Current Price